 Even though she was on the ground, Katara was able to put together a bending attack.
 It was not as big as the previous ones, and Zuko was able to dodge it.

 The effect the Spirit Oasis had had on Zuko appeared to be wearing off.
 The Prince still did not have his bending, but otherwise, Zuko felt more clearheaded by the minute.

-Zuko ran towards Katara, reached for his Dao and pulled them out mid stride.
-Zuko did not want injure Katara, but broadswords were useful in a situation like this, because they were specifically designed to be used for hitting people, not slicing them.
-Zuko still needed to get close to Katara to be able to put the swords in good use, though.
+Zuko ran towards Katara, reached for his Dao and pulled them out midstride.
+Zuko didn't want to injure Katara, but broadswords were useful in a situation like this, because they were specifically designed to be used for hitting people, not slicing them.
+Zuko still needed to get closer to Katara to be able to put the swords in good use, though.

 Zuko jumped to the side a few times to stay out of Katara's line of fire.
 However, the closer he got, the better her changes of hitting him were.

 Katara was a strong, talented, and motivated bender, and there was plenty of water for her to use.
-However, waterbending style of fighting took time, and, to Zuko's knowledge, Katara had never been separately trained in any form of close combat.
+However, waterbending took time, and to Zuko's knowledge, Katara had never been separately trained in any form of close combat.
 Katara was known for being very creative, but it still stood to presume that hand-to-hand was her weakest point.

 Katara realized what he was up to, and focused on her aim.
-At this distance, Zuko did not even try to dodge, but relied on his swords instead.
-Zuko was not used to deflecting water, but it turned out to be fairly similar to deflecting fire.
+At this distance, Zuko didn't even try to dodge, but relied on his swords instead.
+Zuko wasn't used to deflecting water, but it turned out to be fairly similar to deflecting fire.

 Katara looked shocked, and Zuko launched forward.
-He jumped past Katara, trying to hit her on the head with the hilt of the sword.
+He jumped past Katara, trying to hit her on the head with the hilt of his sword.

 Katara ducked just in time.
 Zuko turned around quickly, but so did she.